Measuring Hall voltage and Hall resistance in an atom-based quantum simulator

-{\bf Conclusions and perspectives -- } In this experiment, we have established an efficient protocol to measure the Hall voltage in a cold-atom system, and have shown distinctive particle-density dependence behaviour of the Hall resistance in a controllable quantum simulator of Hall bars in ladder geometries threaded by a synthetic magnetic flux, by employing protocols with simultaneous quenches of longitudinal and transverse fields.
+In this experiment, we have established an efficient protocol to measure the Hall voltage in a fermionic cold-atom system.
+By employing simultaneous quenches of longitudinal and transverse fields, we have shown distinctive particle-density dependent behaviour of the Hall resistance in a controllable quantum simulator of Hall bars in ladder geometries threaded by a synthetic magnetic flux.
 These measurements demonstrate the universal relation between the Hall resistance and the number of carrier densities in strongly correlated single-band metals, with remarkable agreement with theoretical predictions.

-The ability to measure the Hall voltage and the Hall resistance in clean and highly tunable cold-atom systems opens many exciting possibilities, such as the direct comparison with the corresponding measurements in solid-state devices.
-It paves the way to the investigation of striking features of strongly correlated topological phases of matter, such as the quantization of the transverse resistance (the Hall plateau) with ultracold atoms.
-Furthermore, interesting perspectives reside in investigating the Hall resistivity of Mott insulating phases at low doping and at the metal to insulator transition~\cite{badoux_change_2016}, as well as measuring other Hall effects such as the thermal Hall one, where the current is induced by a temperature gradient~\cite{Melcer2024}.
+The ability to measure the Hall voltage and the Hall resistance in clean and highly tunable cold-atom systems opens many exciting possibilities, including the direct comparison with the corresponding measurements in solid-state devices.
+It paves the way to the investigation of striking features of strongly correlated topological phases of matter, such as the quantization of the transverse resistance (the Hall plateau) with ultracold atoms as well as the role of the interaction anisotropy.
+Furthermore, interesting perspectives reside in exploring the Hall resistivity of Mott insulating phases at low doping and at the metal to insulator transition~\cite{badoux_change_2016}, as well as measuring other Hall effects such as the thermal Hall one, where the current is induced by a temperature gradient~\cite{Melcer2024}.